-The sale or issuance of substantial amounts of our common stock in the completed offerings, or the perception that additional sales or issuances could occur, could adversely affect the market price of our common stock.
+The sale or issuance of substantial amounts of our common stock, or the perception that additional sales or issuances could occur, could adversely affect the market price of our common stock, even if the business is doing well.
 In addition, the availability for sale of substantial amounts of our common stock could adversely impact its market price.
-Shares of our common stock will be issuable upon settlement or redemption of the purchase contracts and the number of shares may be substantial.
-The settlement rates for the purchase contracts will be subject to certain anti-dilution adjustments that could increase, potentially significantly, the number of shares of our common stock issuable upon such settlement.
-The issuance or sale of shares, or the perception that such issuances or sales could occur, could adversely affect the market price of our common stock, even if our business is doing well.
+Shares of our common stock will also be issuable upon settlement or redemption of the purchase contracts and the number of shares may be substantial.
+The settlement rates for the purchase contracts will be subject to certain anti-dilution adjustments that could increase, potentially significantly, the number of shares of our common stock issuable upon such settlement or redemption.
 Any of the foregoing may also impair our ability to raise additional capital through the sale of our equity securities.